infsci2711/infsci2711.github.io/_posts/2015-01-28-tutorial-web-rest-api.markdown

 }
 {% endhighlight %}

-In short the code above defines a root resource accesible with path "Demo" and a sub-resource accesible with path "helloWord" whic his relative to the root path.
-The sub resource also annoted with @GET that designates that the resource is hoing to process HTTP GET requests and produce representation in JSON format.
+In short the code above defines a root resource accesible with path "Demo" and a sub-resource accesible with path "helloWord" which his relative to the root path.
+The sub resource also annotated with @GET that designates that the resource is going to process HTTP GET requests and produce representation in JSON format.
 For more details please read [Jersey docs](https://jersey.java.net/documentation/latest/index.html) and especially [Chapter 3](https://jersey.java.net/documentation/latest/jaxrs-resources.html).

 Now we can finally try to run our TutorialServer: right click on the *TutorialServer.java* in the *Project Explorer* and select *Run As -> Java Application*.